monzee/shiv/README.md

 ## Requirements and assumptions
 - dagger2 in your build dependencies
+- no existing binding to `FragmentFactory` and `ViewModelProvider.Factory` in the graph
 - constructor injection only (may change in the future)
 - using `androidx.*` packages
 - all view models are owned by the activity and thus shared by every fragment